Welcome to My Island: Music video

 A music video was released on December 12, 2022.
 Directed by Polachek and her partner, artist Matt Copson, the visual shows her pushing away sperm, running across a construction site, vomiting coffee over a volcano background and more.
 The video features a cameo from American musician Weyes Blood as a barista.

+Remix

+A remix version of the song featuring artists George Daniel and Charli XCX was released on January 20, 2023.